ndkv/WaalWeeldeDashboard/README.rst

 .. _here: http://waalweelde.ndkv.nl

 Click and drag the map panes to move them around.
 Grab the lower-right edge to resize.
+Click on a map to retrieve the value at that location (only works for maps with a legend).

 **Legenda** - show the map's legend